jakejs/jake/docs/overview.md

 being run.

 * 'stdout': When the stdout for the child-process recieves data.
 This streams the stdout data.
 Passes one arg, the chunk of data.
+(When using the printStdout option, these events are not available as the stdoout of the child process is inherited directly from the current process.)

 * 'stderr': When the stderr for the child-process recieves data.
 This streams the stderr data.
 Passes one arg, the chunk of data.
+(When using the printStderr option, these events are not available as the stderr of the child process is inherited directly from the current process.)

 * 'error': When a shell-command exits with a non-zero status-code.
 Passes two args -- the error message, and the status code.
 If you do not set an error